Nervosys/Botnix/CONTRIBUTING.md

 Please note that contributors with commit rights unactive for more than three months will have their commit rights revoked.
 -->

-Please see the discussion in [GitHub nixpkgs issue #50105](https://github.com/nervosys/Botnix/issues/50105) for information on how to proceed to be granted this level of access.
+Please see the discussion in [GitHub botpkgs issue #50105](https://github.com/nervosys/Botnix/issues/50105) for information on how to proceed to be granted this level of access.

 In a case a contributor definitively leaves the Nix community, they should create an issue or post on [Discourse](https://discourse.nixos.org) with references of packages and modules they maintain so the maintainership can be taken over by other contributors.